ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Adding supplemental IDs when you create a file share with the CLI
 {: #fs-add-supplemental-id-cli}

+When you mount a file share in Linux, the user ID (UID) and group ID (GID) can be used to assign ownership of all the files and folders on that share.

 With the CLI, you can set `UID` and `GID` values for the `--initial-owner-uid` and `--initial-owner-gid` property to control access to your file shares.
-Wherever you mount the file share, the root folder uses that user ID and group ID owner.
+Wherever you mount the file share, the root folder must use that user ID and group ID.
 You can set the `UID` or `GID`, or both when you create a share.

 If you change the supplemental IDs (UID or GID) from the virtual server instance, it is not possible to determine that it was changed.
 As a result, `initial_owner` changes only in the file storage system, but the change isn't reflected in the CLI or API responses.
 {: note}